 There is also a very cozy indoor salon for when the weather is colder.

 And when it is really hot you can sunbath on the rooftop sun deck.
-I enjoyed watching the sunset there with the best olives I have ever tasted!
+I enjoyed watching the sunset there with some wine and the best olives I have ever tasted!

 Family Rkia serves breakfast every morning in the dining room on the ground floor.
 They cook exquisite traditional Moroccan dishes especially those little pancakes and pastries are delicious.